johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IRA1.3 Instrument Maneuvers.md

 tags:
   - ir
   - lesson
+aliases:
+- IR.3
 ---
 ### Objective
 Further develop instrument scan procedures, and practice all phases of IFR flight, with transitions between the various maneuvers.
-Develop and document “gait” chart for the aircraft in use.
+Build task saturation understanding and ability to recognize.

 ### Resources
 None